1 in Sleep Product Research

 THE GOOD: Airbeds provide personalized, adjustable support which tends to result in above average comfort and pain relief.
 Longevity / lifespan overall is good.
-Airbeds are lighter in weight than other bed types making them relatively easy to move and handle.
+Initial off gassing odor tends to be minimal.

-THE BAD: Unlike other bed types, airbeds are mechanical – meaning more can conceivably go wrong with them.
-Their operation is not silent due to air pumps.
+THE BAD: Unlike other bed types, airbeds are mechanical which means that more can conceivably go wrong with them.
 Warranty coverage is below average.
+Their operation is not silent due to air pump noise.
 Assembly is required.
 Airbed availability in smaller markets can be poor.

-THE BEDS: Airbeds use air for support as opposed to springs or foam.
+THE BEDS: Airbeds use air for main support as opposed to springs or foam.
 The comfort layer can consist of fiberfill, regular foam, memory foam, latex or a combination thereof.
 Firmness and support can be adjusted by adding / removing air from the mattress using an electric pump.
-Each side of the bed can have its own setting.
+Each side of the bed can have its own independent adjustment.